hytechclub/cs-101/UserInput/Debugging.md

 ![](https://i.imgur.com/WkKTe19.jpg)

 Today, most debugging is done by walking through the code step-by-step.
-Repl.it does not have this capability for C#, but there are other ways to test code.
+Replit does not have this capability for C#, but there are other ways to test code.

 ## Error Messages
 The most basic form of debugging involves running the code, and looking for error messages.
 They often look something like this: